TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 3/Job 3.21.md

 ---

-Who long for death, but it cometh not, And dig for it more than for hid treasures;
+Who long for death, but it doesn't come; and dig for it more than for hidden treasures,